cloudrac3r/invidious-switcher/README.md

 If you think there might be several ways of doing something, the one closer to the top is probably more sensible.

 Methods and properties that you _probably shouldn't fiddle with_ are prefixed with a \* in this documentation.
+Of course, it's JavaScript, and I can't stop you if want to.

 ## Exports